wilwad/game-pad-api-cctv-ptz/README.md

 # Controlling an ONVIF PTZ CCTV Camera
-I used to control my PTZ cameras using the keyboard keys (up, down, left & right) But now I can do that using any cheap USB game controller
+I used to control my PTZ cameras using the keyboard keys (up, down, left & right)

+But now I can do that using any cheap USB game controller and the Gamepad API.

 The Gamepad API is available in HTML5.
 It is also available for NodeJS - the project(https://github.com/creationix/node-gamepad).